samratcliffe/samratcliffe.github.io/_posts/2015-07-25-photorealistic-pure-css-iphone.markdown

 ## Highlights
-Pseudo-elements are a powerful tool for adding graphic details while keeping your HTML clean and semantic.
-Highlights were added to the side buttons and camera lens:
+Pseudo-elements are your friend.
+They're such a powerful tool for adding graphic details while keeping your HTML clean and semantic.
+Highlights for side buttons and camera lens:

 <p data-height="268" data-theme-id="17355" data-slug-hash="aOQyPL" data-default-tab="result" data-user="samratcliffe" class='codepen'>See the Pen <a href='http://codepen.io/samratcliffe/pen/aOQyPL/'>aOQyPL</a> by Sam R (<a href='http://codepen.io/samratcliffe'>@samratcliffe</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>